nathanpower/blog-content/using-react-static-dillinger-and-github-for-blogging.md

 ## Using Dillinger, GitHub, and react-static for a personal blog site

-Dillinger is an online markdown editor, GitHub is a version control repository, and react-static is a static site generator which supports the react framework and ecosystem.
+Dillinger is an online markdown editor, GitHub is a distributed version control repository, and react-static is a static site generator which uses React.